Georgia HVAC license and insurance requirements

 Linkedin

 With weather that swings from hot and muggy in the summer to nearly freezing in the winter, Georgia HVAC contractors are in high demand.
-In fact, the U.S. Bureau of Labor Statistics ranks the Atlanta metropolitan area among the geographical locations with the highest employment rates for HVAC professionals in the country.2
+In fact, the U.S. Bureau of Labor Statistics ranks the Atlanta metropolitan area among the geographical locations with the highest employment rates for HVAC professionals in the country.
+(Maybe because nearly all homes in the state have air conditioning?)

 The process to become licensed involves a number of steps, including passing an exam.
 Follow this guide to learn more about how to get an HVAC license in Georgia, including: